k8s-at-home/charts/charts/.template/README.md

 ## Upgrading an existing Release to a new major version

 A major chart version change (like 4.0.1 -> 5.0.0) indicates that there is an incompatible breaking change potentially needing manual actions.

-### Upgrading from 3.x.x to 4.x.x

-Due to migrating to a centralized common library some values in `values.yaml` have changed.

-Examples:

-* `service.port` has been moved to `service.port.port`.
-* `persistence.type` has been moved to `controllerType`.

-Refer to the library values.yaml for more configuration options.